kevinm444/gateway-developer-example/README.md

 ## CICD

-Add the Policy Backed Service Metrics 1.0.2 assertion to your nexus repository:
-1) Get a copy of PolicyBackedServiceMetricsEventListener-1.0.2.aar
-1) Upload to your nexus repository
-   1) Upload -> maven-releases
-   1) Group ID: com.ca.apim.gateway.extension
-   1) Artifact ID: PolicyBackedServiceMetricsEventListener
-   1) Version: 1.0.2

 Build configurations are described in the `Jenkinsfile`.

 The following parameters are required:
 1) `NEW_IMAGE_REGISTRY_HOSTNAME` registry to publish to
 1) `NEW_IMAGE_REGISTRY_USER` credentials for registry to publish to
 1) `NEW_IMAGE_REGISTRY_PASSWORD` credentials for registry to publish to
-1) `NEXUS_REGISTRY_HOSTNAME` registry to pull the Policy Backed Service Metrics 1.0.2 assertion from

 This example includes the following steps:
-1) Downloading the Policy Backed Service Metrics 1.0.2 assertion
 1) Builds and run the gateway
 1) Test by using the endpoint `/env-configuration`
 1) publish the docker image with build number as tag